Introduction to transition/transverion plots

 Transitions and transversions describe the mutation of a nucleotide from one base to another.
 Specifically transitions describe the mutation of nucleotides between purines or between pyrimidines and transversions from purines to pyrimidines or pyrimidines to purines.
 Often such events can give clues as to the origin of mutations within a sample.
 For example transverions are associated with ionizing radiation.

 Figure 1 of the manuscript “Recurrent somatic mutations affecting B-cell receptor signaling pathway genes in follicular lymphoma” plots the rate of each type of transition and transversion observed in a cohort of samples.
 In this section we will use the GenVisR function TvTi to create a version of this figure, shown below.
 The underlying data for this figure can be found in supplemental table S5 and is the same data used in the “Introduction to ggplot2” section.
-You can download the data here if you haven’t already.
+We’ll just load the data directly from the url on genomedata.org.

 The GenVisR function TvTi() will calculate the rate of individual transitions and transversions within a cohort and plot this information as a stacked barchart.
 As with the waterfall() function TvTi() can accept multiple file types as specified by the parameter